mach-composer/mach-composer-cli/docs/src/gettingstarted.md

 !!! tip "Using Docker image"
     You can invoke MACH by running the Docker image:<br>
-    `$ docker run --rm --volume $(pwd):/code docker.pkg.github.com/labd/mach-composer/mach plan`
+    `$ docker run --rm --volume $(pwd):/code docker.pkg.github.com/labd/mach-composer/mach apply`

     You do need to provide the docker container with the necessary environment variables to be able to authenticate with the cloud provider.
-More info on that in the [deployment section](./deployment/config.md)
+More info on that in the [deployment section](./deployment/config/index.md)

 ## Additional options
-See the [Deployment section](./deployment/config.md) for more deployment options.
+See the [CLI reference](./workflow/cli.md#apply) for more deployment options.